MicrosoftDocs/azure-docs/articles/ansible/ansible-devtest-labs-create-configure.md

 ---
-title: Create and configure an Azure DevTest Labs instance by using Ansible
+title: Tutorial - Create a lab in Azure DevTest Labs using Ansible
-description: Learn how to use Ansible to create and configure an Azure DevTest Labs instance ms.service: azure
+description: Learn how to use Ansible to create and configure an Azure DevTest Labs instance ms.service: ansible
-keywords: ansible, azure, devops, bash, playbook, devtest lab
+keywords: ansible, azure, devops, bash, playbook, devtest labs
-author: tomarchermsft
+author: TomArcherMsft
 manager: jeconnoc
 ms.author: tarcher
 ms.topic: tutorial
+ms.date: 04/04/2019
 ---

-# Create and configure an Azure DevTest Labs instance by using Ansible
+# Tutorial: Create a lab in Azure DevTest Labs using Ansible

 [Azure DevTest Labs](https://docs.microsoft.com/en-us/azure/lab-services/devtest-lab-overview) is a service that allows developers to efficiently self-service virtual machines and/or PaaS resources that they need for developing, testing, and training etc. without waiting for constant approvals on the tools that they need.